JoyalMPaul/Coursicle/README.md

 ## How to Use

-1. Open your preferred code editor and navigate to the "Coursicle\coursicle>" directory
+1. Open your preferred code editor and navigate to the `cd Coursicle\coursicle` directory
-2. Activate the virtual environment by running: venv/scripts/activate
+2. Activate the virtual environment by running: `venv/scripts/activate` (If not working, use: `Unblock-File -Path ".\venv\Scripts\Activate.ps1"`)
-3. Install the required libraries by running: pip install -r requirements.txt
+3. Install the required libraries by running: `pip install -r requirements.txt`
-4. Run grabing: py grabing.py
+4. Run grabing: `py grabing.py`
 5. Enter course name (abbreviated) and course number

 ## Bugs / Warnings